← Math & statistics

 Download · Upload · Estimate

-Data Size, Transfer Speed and Transfer Time Calculator
+Data Transfer Time Calculator (Size, Speed, Time)

 Sample values are prefilled and calculated on load so you can see results immediately.
 For example, 1 GB at 100 Mbps takes about 1 minute 20 seconds.
 Everything runs in your browser; no inputs leave your device unless you copy the URL.